Esgrove/matlabbing/README.md

 # matlabbing
 ### Various MATLAB scripts I have created over the years:
+##### (I also did a lot of MATLAB for my Master's and Bachelor's theses, which can be found in their respective repos...)

 #### Sobol Hemisphere (sobol_hemisphere.m)